Back to Home

 Why early detection matters

-Colorectal cancer (CRC) develops in the colon or rectum.
-In most cases, it starts as a small growth called a polyp.
-Not all polyps become cancer, but removing them eliminates the risk.
+Colon cancer grows in the large intestine or rectum.
+Most of the time, it starts as a small growth called a polyp.
+Not all polyps turn into cancer.
+But removing them gets rid of the risk.

-• 1It's the 3rd most commonly diagnosed cancer in Canada
+• 1It's the 3rd most common cancer in Canada

-• 2About 1 in 14 Canadian men and 1 in 18 Canadian women will develop CRC in their lifetime
+• 2About 1 in 14 men and 1 in 18 women will get it in their lifetime

-• 4When found late (Stage IV), the 5-year survival rate drops to about 14%
+• 4When found late (Stage IV), only about 1 in 7 people survive

-• 5Regular screening can prevent up to 60% of CRC deaths
+• 5Regular screening can prevent up to 60% of deaths from colon cancer

 What are polyps?

-Polyps are small growths on the inner lining of the colon.
-They're very common — about 25-40% of people over 50 have them.
+Polyps are small growths inside the colon.
+They are very common — about 1 in 3 people over age 50 have them.

 Hyperplastic polyps